Kicksecure/security-misc/README.md

 -   Disable `kexec` as it can be used to replace the running kernel.

 -   Entirely disables the SysRq key so that the Secure Attention Key (SAK) can no longer be utilised.
+See [documentation](https://www.kicksecure.com/wiki/SysRq).

 -   Provide option to disable unprivileged user namespaces as they can lead to privilege escalation.